urfave/cli/.github/ISSUE_TEMPLATE/v1-bug-report.md

 ## Want to fix this yourself?

 We'd love to have more contributors on this project!
-If the fix for this bug is easily explained and very small, free free to create a pull request for it.
+If the fix for this bug is easily explained and very small, feel free to create a pull request for it.
 You'll want to base the PR off the `v1` branch, all `v1` bug fix releases will be made from that branch.